hogantan/DJIAAPP/README.md

 Welcome to the DJI Android App (**DJIAAPP**) !

-**DJIAAP** is built primarily with the DJI Mobile Android SDK alongside various libraries.
+**DJIAAPP** is built primarily with the DJI Mobile Android SDK alongside various libraries.

 **DJIAAPP** is designed to have the controlled DJI drone follow and track down a drone via the use of computer vision and a controller script.